dNationCloud/kubernetes-jsonnet-translator/helpers/README.md

 If everything was installed correctly, described config map should contain grafana dashboard in JSON.

 More examples can be found in [examples](../examples) folder.

+## Installation in cluster without helm

+If you don't want to use helm, example of simple deployment, can be found [here](../examples/example-deployment.yaml). \
+(Depending on the cluster setup you might have to grant yourself admin rights first:
+`kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user`)